 - 1 tablespoon paprika

-Place the turkey in the container in which you will marinate it and pour on half of the mixture. ensure it coats all parts of the turkey.
-Seal the bag or cover the container and refrigerate for 24 hours.
+Place the turkey in the container that you'll marinate it in and pour on half of the mixture, ensuring it coats all parts of the turkey.
+Seal the bag or cover the container and refrigerate for up to 24 hours.
 You can marinate for as little as 8 to 12 hours.
 After 24 hours, there won't be any more flavor imparted.

 Baste the turkey with the reserved marinade each hour during smoking.